jamessud/jamessud.github.io/_projects/words_22_edelweiss.md

 <br/><br/>

-Image: The Edelweiss and The Lotus, by James Sud.
+Image: The Edelweiss and The Lotus, James Sud.
+2022.
 Digital.